Daejee/InvestorConnector/replit.md

 - June 23, 2025.
 Added View dialog for meetings to display detailed meeting information including title, description, and notes
 - June 23, 2025.
 Replaced "scheduled" status badge with prominent View button for direct access to meeting details
 - June 23, 2025.
 Increased View meeting dialog width from 500px to 750px for better readability of longer content
+- June 23, 2025.
+Removed 5-meeting limit from upcoming meetings display to show all scheduled meetings
 ```

 ## User Preferences